sl-cloud/cloudvelous-chatbot/backend/TEST_SUMMARY.md

 - pytest-cov==4.1.0
 - FastAPI TestClient (via fastapi)

+## CI/CD Compatibility
+The test suite is designed to run in CI/CD environments (like GitHub Actions) without installing heavy dependencies:
+- **Root conftest.py** sets up stubs before any app code is imported
+- Stubs are registered in `sys.modules` to intercept imports
+- No need to install: pgvector, sentence-transformers, openai, google-generativeai
+- Tests run fast (<1s) and don't require GPU or large model downloads

 ## Notes
 - Tests use stub implementations for heavy dependencies (transformers, LLMs)
 - Integration tests use in-memory database for speed
 - All tests are designed to run without external dependencies
 - Tests verify both happy paths and error handling
+- Stub modules prevent import errors in environments missing optional dependencies